GPT-5.2 ProBatch 2

 Once you’re really strict about this separation, a lot of “mysteries” stop being mysteries and become “you’re mixing levels.”

 A second deep invariant is phase.
-It’s not just the frameshift story; it’s a whole way he thinks.
+It’s not just the story; it’s a whole way he thinks.

 1) Phase as a mathematical object (modularity)

-• mutations behave like +1 / −1 operations on a reading frame
+• mutations behave like +1 / −1 operations on a

 • suppressors invert the operation